 Treatment For Stimulant Addiction

-At The Bluffs, each person begins stimulant addiction treatment with a thorough assessment that is used to create a unique treatment plan.
+At Vertava Health of Ohio, each person begins stimulant addiction treatment with a thorough assessment that is used to create a unique treatment plan.
 The most effective care considers all aspects of a person’s life that contribute to or are affected by addiction, and this is different for everyone.

 Our holistic inpatient rehab program provides a safe environment where individuals can work together to heal their mind, body, and spirit.
 We offer a variety of evidence-based practices such as cognitive behavioral therapy and dual diagnosis treatment.